 20 | Balto the dog

-In 1925 Nome, a small town in Alaska, suffered a diphtheria outbreak which threatened the lives of young children and the closest vaccines were 537 miles away in Anchorage.
-20 guides and 100 sled dogs made the journey with the vaccines in strong winds, freezing temperatures and Arctic blizzards.
-Balto, then known as Togo, was one of the heroes of the expedition and his statue was erected in Central Park in acknowledgment of the indomitable spirit of the sled dogs who are credited with helping to save the young population of Nome.
+In 1925 Nome, a small town in Alaska, suffered a diphtheria outbreak that threatened the lives of young children and the closest vaccines were 537 miles away in Anchorage.
+20 guides and 100 sledge dogs made the journey with the vaccines in strong winds, freezing temperatures and Arctic blizzards.
+Balto, then known as Togo, was one of the heroes of the expedition and his statue was erected in Central Park in acknowledgement of the indomitable spirit of the sledge dogs who are credited with helping to save the young population of Nome.

 21 | Catch a gig

 Central Park hosts its fair share of concerts with the Naumburg Bandshell, Rumsey Playfield and the Great Lawn among its venues.
 In 1986 the New York Philharmonic played to an estimated 800,000 strong crowd, one of the biggest the park has ever seen.
 Elton John, Diana Ross and Pavarotti have also wowed the crowds.

 During the summer, the SummerStage series of gigs take place in Rumsey Playfield and Good Morning America records a series of summer concerts on Friday mornings which air live.

 22 | Recreate a scene from your favourite movie